ddnexus/pagy/docs/api/frontend.md

 That works in all conditions, however - for performance reasons - you may want to force using the internal 5x faster implementation even in presence of `I18n` (e.g. with rails).
 You should do so only in case of single-language apps (e.g. only 'en', or only 'fr'...) since the internal implementation supports only pluralization and interpolation but not translation.

 If you want to force the internal faster implementation, you should explicitly set `Pagy::I18N[:gem] = false` in an initializer.
-In case you are also using the `pagy-extras` you should also ensure to require it only after the `Pagy::I18N[:gem]` variable has been set.
+In case you are also using some frontend extra, you should also ensure to require the extra only after the `Pagy::I18N[:gem]` variable has been set.

 #### Pagy::I18N[:file]